dylanvicc/Sonic-NIO/README.md

 Utilize the library as follows.

 Create a new demultiplexer bootstrap on application initilization.
-Specify the network address of the demultiplexer should listen on, and the demultiplexer implementation class file.
+Specify the network address the demultiplexer should listen on, and the demultiplexer implementation class file.

 ```java
 final ScheduledExecutorService executor = Executors.newSingleThreadScheduledExecutor();